xzYue/odoo/doc/howtos/themes.rst

 Creating a new template
 '''''''''''''''''''''''

-Create a new file :file:`odoo/addons/theme_dummy/views/pages.xml` and open it.
+Create a new file :file:`modoo/addons/theme_dummy/views/pages.xml` and open it.

-In odoo, a page means a new template.
+In modoo, a page means a new template.
 You don't need special skills, simply copy paste the lines::

   <template id="website.hello" name="Homepage" page="True">